Tribal Canoe Journeys: History

 "These majestic vessels, crafted from a single log often hundreds of years old, all but disappeared early in this century.
 It is hard to explain why so little has been written about them, as they are probably the single most important aspect of Northwest Coast culture.... the canoe was as important as the automobile is now to North America." — David Neel, "The Great Canoes: Reviving a Northwest Coast Tradition."

 The Canoe Journey is a significant cultural experience for all participants.
 The first modern Canoe Journey was organized in 1989 by Quinault educator Emmett Oliver, a member of the state's centennial planning committee who wanted to ensure the Indigenous peoples of the state were represented in the celebration.
-This event became known as the "Paddle to Seattle."
+This event became known as the "Paddle to Seattle," hosted by the Duwamish Tribe and the Suquamish Tribe.
 That year, the state and Indigenous governments signed the Centennial Accord, recognizing Indigenous sovereignty.
 Fifteen Native Nations participated in the Paddle to Seattle; the event has grown to more than 100 canoes.

 Each year, a different Native Nation hosts the event, providing food and lodging to the canoe pullers, support crews and other visitors from Alaska, British Columbia, Washington and Oregon.
 Depending on the distance a family or team is traveling, the trip by canoe can take up to a month.
 On arrival at the destination, visiting canoe families ask formal permission of the hosts to land, sometimes speaking in their Native languages.
 A potlatch is celebrated, a sharing of songs, dances and gifts that lasts for days.
 The Canoe Journey is family-friendly, and drug- and alcohol-free.

 In 2009, the Suquamish Tribe hosted the 20th anniversary Canoe Journey in their new House of Awakened Culture.
 They had more than 6,000 guests and 84 canoes landed on Suquamish's shores.

 On Feb.
 6, 2024, Ahousaht chiefs and council announced they could not host the Canoe Journey as planned, citing concerns that the annual event had grown too large for their small community to safely accommodate, and saying they had not been properly consulted before the invitation was made.